twpayne/chezmoi/README.md

         token = {{ .github.token }}
     {{- end }}

-Note that any config files containing tokens in plain text should be private (permissions 0600).
+Any config files containing tokens in plain text should be private (permissions `0600`).

 ### Using LastPass